mkewx/mkewx/_posts/2026-03-12-the-incredible-bronze-fonz-issue-2-leather-weather.md

 *A beat.*

-FONZ: "Then Milwaukee looked me dead in the thumbs and said, 'Sit down, leather boy.'"
+FONZ: "Then Milwaukee looked me dead in the thumbs and told me to sit on it."

 *A longer beat.*